oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 field values that would be the usual approach in a more design-oriented modeling activity.

 ### 3.3.3 Multiple Representations Example

+> EDITOR'S NOTE: intro text may need revision if examples are removed from the JADN Specification

 The [[JADN Specification](#jadn-v10)], section 5.3,
 uses a simple example of an IM for a university to illustrate the